Dried orange peel adds a delightful citrus fragrance to a variety of recipes, including drinks, foods, and even homemade cleaning and beauty products.

 I’ve included fresh and dried oranges in a variety of recipes, including my Homemade Stovetop Potpourri, Cranberry Orange Bread, and even an incredible Mandarin Orange Cake.

-Today I thought it would be fun to discuss the benefits and uses of dried orange peels!
+Today I’m sharing the benefits and uses of dried orange peels!
 It’s the best way to find a secondary use for this incredible citrus!

 Why You’ll Love Dried Orange Peels